Quantum State Tomography as a Bilevel Problem, Utilizing I-Q Plane Data: QST as bilevel SDP

-and the decision rule is to assign each sample $x_s$ to the cluster whose mean minimizes the Mahalanobis distance.
-Problem \eqref{dis_adv} has a solution computable in linear time.
-Note that by expanding the terms in \eqref{X} we can define a PSD matrix
+and the decision rule is to assign each sample $u_s$ to the cluster whose mean minimizes the Mahalanobis distance.
+Prob. \eqref{beta_arg_max} has a solution that is computable in linear time.
+Note that by expanding the terms in \eqref{X}, we can define a PSD matrix

-Then \eqref{dis_adv} can be written as:
+Then \eqref{beta_arg_max} can be written as: